-- ⇒ Research shows that one in five people struggle with mental health at some point in their lives, but about one in three will ever seek treatment. - ⇒ The World Health Organization reports that depression will be the leading cause of disability in the world by 2020. - ⇒ Some of the common diagnoses in mental health are: Depression with or without Suicidal Thinking, Anxiety, Bi-Polar Disorder, Substance Abuse (Alcohol, Opioids, Marijuana, and other drugs), Schizophrenia.
+- Research shows that one in five people struggle with mental health at some point in their lives, but about two in three will never seek treatment. - Depression is a leading cause of disability worldwide and is a major contributor to the overall global burden of disease. - Some of the common diagnoses in mental health are: depression with or without suicidal thinking, anxiety, bipolar disorder, substance abuse (alcohol, opioids, marijuana, and other drugs), schizophrenia.